In our everyday work sphere, we tend to have jobs which require our body to adapt in a certain manner.

 - Alternate between sitting and standing.
 If needed, get a standing desk.

 - Keep yourself hydrated.
-If you’re forgetful about it, set regular alarms and drink one glass after every 2 hours.
+If you’re forgetful about it, set regular alarms and drink one glass every 2 hours.

 - Avoid using your phone for prolonged stretches.
 When using, make sure your neck is not strained.